andykirk/CKEditorFootnotes/README.md

 Paste From Word
 ---------------

-An complimentary plugin that allows automatic conversion from content pasted from word is now available:
+A complimentary plugin that allows automatic conversion from content pasted from word is now available:
 [CKEditorFootnotes-PasteFromWord](https://github.com/andykirk/CKEditorFootnotes-PasteFromWord)